-Expertise: Domestic policy, early childhood policy, economy, education, federal budget, higher education, poverty, progressive movement, religion and values, women’s rights
+Expertise: Domestic policy, early childhood policy, education, federal budget, higher education, progressive movement

 Carmel Martin is a Distinguished Senior Fellow at American Progress.

 Before joining American Progress, Martin was the assistant secretary for planning, evaluation, and policy development at the Department of Education.
 In this position, she led the Education Department’s policy and budget development activities and served as a senior adviser to then-Secretary of Education Arne Duncan.

 Prior to coming to the Department of Education, Martin served as general counsel and deputy staff director for the late Sen. Edward Kennedy (D-MA) as chairman of the Health, Education, Labor, and Pensions Committee.
 She also previously worked at American Progress as the associate director for Domestic Policy, and in the Senate as chief counsel and senior policy adviser to former Sen. Jeff Bingaman (D-NM) and special counsel to former Sen. Tom Daschle (D-SD).
 Through her years in Congress, she worked on legislation related to education, welfare, health care, and other issues of national importance.